BAfoSHO/BAfoSHO/README.md

 - 👋 Hi, I’m @BAfoSHO or BA (bad attitude) for short.
 - 👀 I’m interested in collecting cards, Escape from Tarkov, and graduating college a decade late.
-- 🌱 I’m currently studying Comp Sci @ UIowa.
+- 🌱 I’m currently studying Comp Sci and Statistics @ UIowa.
 - 💞️ I’m looking to collaborate on anything where I can learn and grow my skills.
 - 📫 How to reach me \\ bafosho@gmail.com